 Several factors may help rationalize our results with the agronomic evidence.
 First, the samples we tested may not have come from farmers' treated fields.
 To simplify implementation and due to budget and Aflasafe availability constraints, our intervention offered farmers 10 kgs of Aflasafe, sufficient to treat one hectare.
 On average, farmers in our sample planted about 3.5 hectares, so the majority of the output in the treated group would not have been treated with Aflasafe.
 Second, due to production delays the distribution of Aflasafe happened later than originally planned.
 As a result, just 9% of farmers received and applied the product within the recommended 4-6 week window after planting.
 The median farmer applied the product nearly 9 weeks after planting.
+This likely dampened the possible effectiveness of the product.

-However, given the significant spatial variation in aflatoxin levels among control farmers documented above in Section 4, this small average effect may disguise heterogeneous effects.
-Past research has demonstrated the potential for significant variation in contamination risk across space and time.
-In Ghana, Magnan et al. (2021) find substantial variation in aflatoxin levels: in their baseline season, contamination above EU standards exceeded 90 percent in both study regions, whereas one year later, on the same farms, they found contamination rates of 6 percent in one region and 10 in the other.
+However, a key factor that emerges from the agronomic literature on aflatoxins is spatial heterogeneity in contamination risk.
+For example, recent work by Magnan et al. (2021) in Ghana finds substantial variation in aflatoxin levels: in their baseline season, contamination above EU standards exceeded 90 percent in both study regions, whereas one year later, on the same farms, they found contamination rates of 6 percent in one region and 10 in the other.
+Given the significant spatial variation in aflatoxin levels among control farmers in our sample, documented above in Section 4, the small average effect may disguise heterogeneous effects.

 We use spatial data on agro-climatic conditions during the growing season to estimate each village's average risk of aflatoxin contamination in the absence of the treatment.
 In line with previous work by Bowen and Hagan (2015), we identify two key predictors of aflatoxin contamination: dry spell incidence and average max temperature during the growing season.
 Using these two predictors, we proceed to estimate climate-induced aflatoxin risk in three steps.
-First, we estimate the relationship between the natural log of observed aflatoxin levels in control villages and our agro-climatic variables using LASSO and a simpler quadratic specification.44 Second, using this estimated relationship between temperature, precipitation, and contamination in control villages, we predict village-level aflatoxin contamination risk
+First, we estimate the relationship between the natural log of observed aflatoxin levels in control villages and our agro-climatic variables using LASSO and a simpler quadratic specification.
+Second, using this estimated relationship between temperature, precipitation, and contamination in control villages, we predict village-level aflatoxin contamination risk for all villages in our sample.
+Third, we generate a dummy variable for predicted "high-risk" villages where predicted average contamination exceeds EU phytosanitary standards.
+Columns (2) and (3) of Table 3 show that we find consistently that the treatment effect is statistically significant and large in magnitude in villages predicted to be at high risk of aflatoxin contamination, and indistinguishable from zero in low-risk villages.